 FenixOro Provides Bi-Weekly Status on Management Cease Trade Order

 As previously announced on July 5, 2023 (the “Initial Announcement”) and July 17, 2023 (the “July 17 News Release”), the Company applied for a management cease trade order (“MCTO”) from the British Columbia Securities Commission (the "BCSC") due to an expected delay in filing the Company’s annual financial statements (the “Financial Statements”), management’s discussion and analysis relating to the Financial Statements and related officer certifications for the financial year ended February 28, 2023 (collectively, the “Annual Filing Documents”).
-The MCTO was granted by the BCSC on June 29, 2023 and the Company continues to work closely with its auditor and expects to file the Annual Filing Documents as soon as possible, and in any event no later than [●], 2023, after the close.
+The MCTO was granted by the BCSC on June 29, 2023 and the Company continues to work closely with its auditor and expects to file the Annual Filing Documents as soon as possible, anticipated to be on August 14, 2023, after the close.

 The MCTO prohibits the Company’s Chief Executive Officer, Chief Financial Officer, and such other directors, officers and persons as determined by the applicable regulatory authorities, from trading, directly or indirectly, in the securities of the Company.
 The Company will also not be able to, directly or indirectly, issue securities to or acquire securities from an insider or employee of the Company until such time as the Annual Filing Documents and all continuous disclosure requirements have been filed by the Company, and the MCTO has been lifted.
 The MCTO does not affect the ability of any other securityholders of the Company to trade securities of the Company.